Law with a Year in Industry frequently asked questions

 The majority of the law firms/legal organisations participating in the Law with a Year in Industry Programme have confirmed that placement students will be carrying out QWE for at least part of their placement.

-However, this is an individual pursuit, and students, should they wish, will be expected to discuss QWE and any necessary arrangements directly with their placement firms/organisations.
+However, this is an individual pursuit, and if you wish to undertake it, you will be expected to arrange opportunities to organise and complete QWE with your placement firm/organisation.